 OK here’s the trick.
 ALWAYS put one or two red tomatoes in the bag along with all the green ones.

 If you don’t have any red tomatoes at all, then use a banana or an apple instead.
+This will ensure lots of ethylene gas is being produced.
 Add it to the bag, then close the bag up tight and set it aside.

 Check the bag every single day, as the tomatoes will ripen quicker than you may think.
-Pull out any tomatoes that are nice and ripe and leave the others in there to ripen.
+You’ll also want to ensure the moisture of the fruits isn’t causing any rot or decay.
+Pull out each ripe tomato and leave the others in there to ripen.

 You may also find you need to do some rearranging of the tomatoes, in case the lower ones are getting too much weight on them.

 You’ll find that within a few days, all your tomatoes will be ripe.
 Now you can use them to make Homemade Tomato Sauce (canning instructions too) or put up a case of the best Salsa you will ever eat (canning instructions for the Salsa are there too).